 Longer than 8 minutes at a pop may be too long.
 According to a leading dermatologist, anything over 10 minutes is excessive and may cause some skin problems.
 For those who struggle with the heartbreak of psoriasis or dry skin in general, too much hot water can literally put a person in hot water with their skin.
 Natural oils on the skin keep us looking youthful.
 Wash those away, and people may discover that their skin has a more pinched, wrinkled look.

 A quick dash under the water flow may cause trouble, too.
-In order to get the most out of the soap, we need more time to cleanse our skin, making sure that any normal bacteria and odor takes a trip down the drain.
-The shower needs enough time to give your skin a glow and your body smelling sweet.
+In order to get the most out of the soap, we need more time to cleanse our skin, making sure that any normal bacteria and odor take a trip down the drain.
+The shower needs enough time to give your skin a glow and your body smell sweet.

 So, how often do you shower?
 One study found that if you shower only once a week, you’re one of 1% of American shower-takers.
 It turns out that half of us take a daily shower, but you know what experts tell us?
 A daily shower or a scrub in the tub is really not necessary.
 In fact, a daily shower may not even be good for you.
 You certainly don’t want to interfere with the skin’s protection against bacteria and then introduce dryness, irritation, and breakouts to the mix.